clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/increase-virtual-disk-size.rst

 To increase the virtual disk size for a prebuilt image, perform the steps below:

 #.
 Shut down your VM if it is running.
 #.
-Use the process defined by your hypervisor to
+Use the process defined by your hypervisor
+   or cloud provider to increase
-   increase the virtual disk size of your |CL| VM.
+   the virtual disk size of your |CL| VM.
 #.
 Power up the VM.